tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/06-Stu_Random_Forest/README.md

 ### Feature Importance

-9. In this section, you are asked to fetch the features' importance from the random forest model and display the top 10 most important features.
+9. Now fetch the features' importance from the random forest model, and display the top 10 most important features.

 ### Analysis Questions